alchemyplatform/alchemy-sdk-js/README.md

 - `getNftMetadata()`: Get the NFT metadata for an NFT contract address and tokenId.
 - `getNftMetadataBatch()`: Get the NFT metadata for multiple NFT contract addresses/token id pairs.
 - `getContractMetadata()`: Get the metadata associated with an NFT contract
+- `getContractMetadataBatch()`: Get the metadata associated with multiple NFT contracts in a single request.
 - `getContractsForOwner()`: Get all NFT contracts that the provided owner address owns.
 - `getNftsForOwner()`: Get NFTs for an owner address.
 - `getNftsForOwnerIterator()`: Get NFTs for an owner address as an async iterator (handles paging automatically).